docdevel2/writing/music-api/music-database-api.md

 A RESTful API allows the client to retrieve data from the server without the need to know details about the server back-end implementation.
 There is no need for the client to know which server or database management software is being used.
 In addition, the API enhances security by restricting who can access data and selectively restricting which data can be accessed.

-In a RESTful web service, requests made to a resource's URI elicit a response with a payload formatted in HTML, XML, JSON, or some other format.
-The most common protocol for these requests and responses is HTTP, which provides operations (HTTP methods) such as GET, POST, PUT, PATCH and DELETE.
+In a RESTful web service, requests made to a resource's URI elicit a response with a payload usually formatted in HTML, XML, or JSON.
+The most common data transfer protocol for these requests and responses is HTTP, which provides operations (HTTP methods) such as GET, POST, PUT, PATCH and DELETE.

 The following is a list of the REST interface constraints [1]: